davmac314/dasynq/doc/USAGE.md

 unwatchable child process never results.

+## 2.4 Timers

+Dasynq supports timers, both "one-shot" and periodic (with a separate initial expiry and interval) and against either the system clock (which is supposed to represent the current time as displayed on a wall clock, and which may be adjusted while the system is running) or a monotonic clock which only increases and should never jump.

+    class my_timer : public loop_t::timer_impl<my_timer>
+    {
+        rearm timer_expiry(loop_t &, int expiry_count)
+        {
+        	return rearm::REARM;
+        }
+    }

+Setting a timer is a two-step operation: first you add the timer to the event loop (this can fail) and then you arm the timer with a timeout and optional interval period (this cannot fail).
+The clock type (SYSTEM or MONOTONIC) is specified when you register the timer with the event loop.

+    my_timer t1, t2, t3;
+    t1.add_timer(my_loop); // defaults to MONOTONIC clock
+    t2.add_timer(my_loop, clock_type::SYSTEM);
+    t3.add_timer(my_loop, clock_type::MONOTONIC);

+    struct timespec timeout = {5 /* seconds */, 0 /* nanoseconds */};
+    t1.arm_timer_rel(my_loop, timeout);  // relative timeout (5 seconds from now)

+    t2.arm_timer(my_loop, timeout);  // absolute timeout (5 seconds from beginning of 1970)

+    t3.arm_timer_rel(my_loop, timeout, timeout); // relative, with periodic timeout

+A timer can be stopped or disabled.
+A stopped timer no longer expires.
+A disabled timer does not issue a callback when it expires, but will do so immediately when re-enabled.
+Timers are disabled when they issue a callback (but are re-enabled by returning rearm::REARM from the "timer_expiry" callback function).
+To stop a timer, use the "stop_timer" function:

+    t3.stop_timer(my_loop);

 ## 3. Error handling

 In general, the only operations that can fail (other than due to program error) are the watch